MicrosoftDocs/PlayReady/Docs/Overview/ecosystem.md

 # PlayReady Ecosystem

 Clients and Servers are the two main components in the PlayReady ecosystem.
 These components communicate using protocols specified by Microsoft.
-Content is protected by a content packaging service using PlayReady, then transferred to Clients that decrypt the content by using information stored in a license.
+Content is protected by a content packaging service using PlayReady, then transferred to clients that decrypt the content by using information stored in a license.
 The information in this section serves as a primer to the PlayReady concepts that are provided as scenarios in [Common PlayReady Scenarios](common-playready-scenarios.md).

 <a id="ID4EV"></a>